CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-12-06-internet-marketing-professional-wrestling.md

 Why don't Internet Marketers talk about this?

 Well, they do.
 There are courses on it.
-It's just not called scripting and it sure isn't compared to Professional Wrestling.</p>
+It's just not called scripting and it sure isn't compared to Professional Wrestling.